 There are plenty of resources available from Brake and our partners, including THINK!.
 We recommend that you utilise a range of interactive, visual and practical resources to make road safety an interesting and engaging subject.

-You can explore Brake’s teaching tools and resources, and the low-cost resources available in the Brake shop, or if you’re working with older students, make use of tools in our young people and road safety section.
+You can explore Brake’s teaching tools and resources, register for Brake Zebras for free tools, activities and knowledge and access the low-cost resources available in the Brake shop, or if you’re working with older students, make use of tools in our young people and road safety section.
 Or you can register for one of our events such as a Beep Beep!
 Day, or Brake's Kids Walk, and receive a free resource pack.

 THINK! also has dedicated primary and secondary education websites, offering more teaching activities and worksheets.
-You can also use THINK!’s lesson packs for early years, Key Stage 1, Key Stage 2, Key Stage 3, and Key Stage 4.
+You can also use THINK!’s lesson packs for early years, Key Stage 1, Key Stage 2, and Key Stage 3.

 Using the right language